aztfmod/terraform-azurerm-caf-keyvault-certs/README.md

-# Create SSL cert and insert them into Azure Key Vault
+# Create SSL certs and insert them into Azure Key Vault

 Using Let's Encrypt for now.